 Douglas Radburn, Head of Development, Pinpoint

-Analyse Your Retrospective Data: To effectively prepare for the future, we must consider the past.
-By collecting and analysing your previous data, you will be able to create a better picture of what to expect and where to focus your promotional efforts in order to create the best ROI.
+Analyse your retrospective data: To effectively prepare for the future, we must consider the past.
+By collecting and analysing your previous data, you will be able to create a better picture of what to expect and where to focus your promotional efforts to create the best ROI.

 Consider possible trends for top-selling products, create an understanding of what they are and when they experience high levels of sales.
 It’s also important to look at which channels are driving traffic to these products.
 Is it paid, organic, social media, an email campaign?
 Doing this will allow you to attribute your success and use this channel to drive maximum traffic to the areas you want.